Sa Paraiso ni Efren

-Sa Paraiso ni Efren (English Title: Efren's Paradise) is a 1999 Tagalog-language film directed by Maryo J. de los Reyes with screenplay by Jun Lana, starring Anton Bernardo, Allan Paule, and Ana Capri.
-The film tackles emotional entanglements that interweave an unusual four-way relationship.
+Sa Paraiso ni Efren (English: Efren's Paradise) is a 1999 Philippine drama film directed by Maryo J. de los Reyes and written by Jun Robles Lana from a story by Robert Silverio.
+Starring Anton Bernardo, Allan Paule, and Ana Capri, the film tackles emotional entanglements that interweave an unusual four-way relationship.

 Plot

-Melvin, a social worker, meets handsome stripper Efren and they become friends.
+Melvin, a gay man social worker, meets handsome stripper Efren and they become friends.
 When Melvin's mother dies, he moves in with Efren and his three female roommates.